Financial Aid Satisfactory Progress

 financial aid, pending availability at the time of approval.

 Mike was disqualified after winter quarter and he returns to attend college at least halftime in the spring.
-Mike finally meets the SAP requirements in spring.
+Mike finally meets the SP requirements in spring.
 Mike would be eligible to let the Financial Aid Office know that he reinstated himself.
 Mike would be eligible for aid the next quarter he attended, pending eligibility and availability at the time of Reinstatement.

 Units and GPA calculation

 We will depend on Admission and Records (A&R) to properly show units completed and